zawwz/zpkg/README.md

 - HTTP server
 - dedicated zpkg user

-You need to be able to SSH to the zpkg user.
-SSH keys are recommended
+You need to be able to SSH to the zpkg user, SSH keys are recommended

 ### Process